Impact-Evaluation-Foundation/wiki-automation/README.md

 # IEF wiki automation

-This project is used for automating the creation of wikis for the [IEF](https://impactevaluation.foundation/)
+This project is used for automating the creation of wikis for the [IEF](https://impactevaluation.foundation/), continuing the work from the [IERetrv](https://github.com/GregTrifan/IERetrv) repository.
+The activity and focus of that repo have now moved here, where further development and automation processes are being carried out.

 Steps to run this codebase: